|Values are valid only on day of printing.|

 Although Krabbe disease is clinically variable, the most common and severe form of the disorder is early infantile onset that presents with rapid neurological regression and results in early death.

-Elevations in psychosine support a diagnosis of Krabbe disease; therefore, psychosine quantitation is a useful biomarker in determining if an individual has active disease.
+Elevations in psychosine support a diagnosis of Krabbe disease; therefore, psychosine quantitation is a useful biomarker in determining if an individual has active disease, to monitor disease progression, or treatment response.

 Liquid Chromatography-Tandem Mass Spectrometry (LC-MS/MS)